danrom11/cryptotar/DOCUMENTATION.md

     tarEx.unpackTar("arh.ctar", ".");
     ```

-- `ProgressCallback globalProgressCallback = [](size_t bytesRead, size_t fileSize)` - A pointer to the callback function, to which you will help specify your function to return the values of the file unpacking progress.
+- `ProgressCallback globalProgressCallback = [](size_t bytesRead, size_t fileSize)` -A pointer to the callback function, which you will help to specify your function for returning values during file locking and unpacking.
   + Example 5.

     ```cpp